Lootcode-Dev/lootcode/src/problems/queuesgard/order/problem.md

 ## Output

-Output the minimum number of times you have to take soldiers out of all queues to organize them.
+Output the minimum number of times you have to take people out of all queues to organize them.

-__After taking a soldier out of the queue they must immediatly be put in another queue.__
+__After taking a person out of the queue they must immediately be put in another queue.__

 ```
 5